altenwald/ream/docs/protocol.md

 The information received from the server.
 We are receiving events when they are published and stored correctly in the persistent storage.
 The event is formed using the stream name, the event ID and size, and then the event content as a new line:

 ```
-S: EVENT emails 1001 15
+S: EVENT emails 1001 16
 S: {"name":"peter"}
 ```

 ### EVENT SUBSCRIBE

 The subscription is performed only from the client to the server.
-The subscription is accepting the following parameters:
+The subscription accepts the following parameters:

 - `stream` the name to the stream to be subscribed.
 - `event-id` the ID of the event where we want to start to retrieve the events.